 How To Use Router Bits

 There are things to consider about using router bits.
-I mentioned above about that the size of the router (1.25 hp and 2.5 hp for example) makes a difference and it does on the shank size.
-It also makes a difference on the use of the router bits.
+I mentioned above that the size of the router (1.25 hp and 2.5 hp for example) makes a difference and it does on the shank size.
+It also makes a difference in the use of the router bits.

 Router Speed Settings For Bits